 Sexual transmission has also been reported, though this is rare.

-There is a theoretical risk of Zika transmission following transfusion of blood or a blood product collected from someone who was infected with the virus.
-The Australian Red Cross Blood Service currently requires donors who have travelled to countries with mosquito borne viruses such as dengue, malaria and Zika, to wait 4 months before donating blood.
+To minimise the risk of transmitting Zika via transfusion of blood or blood products, the Australian Red Cross LifeBloodcurrently requires donors who have travelled to countries with mosquito borne viruses such as dengue, malaria and Zika, to wait four months before donating blood.

 Who is at risk of getting Zika virus infection?